-The seminar was amazing!
+The seminar was fantastic!

 I got some clips of the seminar below.

 The great thing is that Mike recorded the entire 16-hour sem ar.
 If you missed the fantastic seminar, you could check it out here: let’slet’s get into the great info; take it away, Mike.
-We’ve all heard the stats – 80% of Americans will suffer from lower back pain at some point in time in their lives.
-As trainers, coaches, and therapists, our goal is to not only to get them healthy, but to keep them healthy as well.
+We’ve all heard the stats – 80% of Americans will suffer from lower back pain at some point time in their lives.
+As trainers, coaches, and therapists, our goal is not only to get them healthy but also to keep them healthy.

-Or, in a worst case scenario, possibly making them worse?
+Or, in a worst-case scenario, possibly making them worse?

 While they may seem simple at first blush, these are the tools that make our team at IFAST incredibly successful at working with everyone from the injured and beat-up “corrective exercise” client up to high-level performance athletes.

-Back Training Mistake #1 – Not Training Neutral Spine
+1. Not Training Neutral Spine

 Coach Kenn has worked at major universities like Boise State, Utah, Arizona State, and Louisville.
-And by the way, he’s now the head strength coach for the Carolina Panthers of the NFL, it’s good enough for Coach Kit’s; it’s good enough for me!
+And by he’s now the head strength coach for the Carolina Panthers of the NFL, it’s good enough for Coach Kit’s; it’s good enough for me!

-Back Training Mistake #2 – Not Understanding the Role of Neutral Pelvis
+2. Not Understanding the Role of Neutral Pelvis

-Intuitively, neutral spine makes a lot of sense to people.
+Intuitively, a neutral spine makes a lot of sense to people.
 Unfortunately, the pelvis tends to get lost in the shuffle.

 Why is this a problem, you might wonder?